majorbriggs/satellite-viewer/README.md

 ## To set up the application locally:

-1. Do the common steps for Valid for both section
-2. Make sure the variable production in settings.py False
-3. Run the application with python manage.py runserver, make sure to create a superuser for the database

-## To set up the application on AWS:

-1. Create an instance (the tiny one is to weak for the application, I used xlarge General purpouse type)
-2. install the dependencies from initial.sh
-2. Do the steps from Valid for both section
-3. Install mod_wsgi and run the Django App on it
-4. Make sure the app uses the correct server URLs for the AJAX calls (check paths in const.py and Javascript code in static folder)
-5. Set production variable in settings.py to True

-## Valid for both

 1. Install and run GeoServer
 2. Set up paths and AWS API keys in const.py
 3. pip install all python requirements from requirements.txt
+4. Make sure the variable production in settings.py False
+5. Run the application with python manage.py runserver, make sure to create a superuser for the database

+## To set up the application on AWS:

+1. Create an EC2 instance (the tiny one is to weak for the application, I used xlarge General purpouse type)
+2. install the dependencies from initial.sh
+3. Install and run GeoServer
+4. Set up paths and AWS API keys in const.py
+5. pip install all python requirements from requirements.txt
+6. Install mod_wsgi and run the Django App on it
+7. Make sure the app uses the correct server URLs for the AJAX calls (check paths in const.py and Javascript code in static folder)
+8. Set production variable in settings.py to True